tursics/db-packman/README.md

 # DB TrainMan

-The description is cuming soon.
+A more detailed description is cuming soon.

+## Project settings

+You can test the game online with this [Link](https://tursics.github.io/db-trainman/).
+Current project status is documented in the [Project board](https://github.com/tursics/db-trainman/projects/1).
+Feel free to contribute your thoughts and code.

-# Copyright
+## Copyright

-The code is licensed on MIT license.
-But the images are not licensed at all.
+The code is licensed with the MIT license.
+But the **images are not licensed** to you.
 Please use your own images!